katzenpost/katzenpost/specs/pki.rst

    PKI Protocol Schedule".
 The Directory Authority servers exchange messages to reach consensus about the network.
-Other tasks they perform include collecting mix descriptor uploads from each mix for each key rotation epoch, voting, signature exchange and publishing of the network consensus documents.
+Other tasks they perform include collecting mix descriptor uploads from each mix for each key rotation epoch, voting, shared random number generation, signature exchange and publishing of the network consensus documents.

 3.1 Protocol Messages
 ---------------------